 Measuring the impact of our careers programme

 The Academy’s progress towards achieving the Gatsby Benchmarks will be evaluated using the online Careers and Enterprise Compass tool and through working towards The Quality in Careers Award.
-This will be continuous with the aim of meeting all the Gatsby Benchmarks by 2020.
+We are proud that we met all eight of the Gatsby Benchmarks by 2020.

 Provision will be monitored through regular feedback from pupils, parents, carers, staff, governors and our partners.
 This feedback will be collected through questionnaires and focus groups following key careers activities throughout the academic year.
 This will be analysed by the Careers Lead and Careers team with actions fed back to staff via careers team meetings and to the senior leadership team.
 Key action points will also be included in the Careers Action Plan.

 The effectiveness of our careers programme will be reflected in the numbers of pupils progressing to positive destinations such as traineeships, apprenticeships, mainstream and special schools with sixth forms, sixth form colleges, mainstream and specialist further education colleges, employment or voluntary work with training.
 Destination data is used to assess how successfully pupils make the transition to the next stage and to inform future careers provision.
 This will be analysed by the Careers Lead and careers team with actions fed back to staff via careers team meetings.
 Key action points will also be included in the annual careers development plan and the Academy development plan.

 The careers policy was written and approved by the senior leadership team in October 2020.